Behavioural Disorders in Obese: Important to Evaluate before WLS

 These might also require psychiatric assistance for unusual eating disorders or severe depression.
 It involves a team involving nurse educators, nutritionists, exercise physiologists, and counsellors.

 Parents must advice children to walk at least 20 to 30 min daily.
 Limit their television timings and must indulge in vigorous exercise with children.
-Low calorie balanced diet, in association with patient and parent education, behavioral modification, and exercise can limit weight gain in many patients with mild or moderate obesity.
-Reductions in total and saturated fat may be particularly useful in adolescents who consume large quantities of high fat, snack, and packaged fast foods, including french fries, pizza, chips, and crackers.
-Also they might sometimes require and care if evidence of psychopathology or dysfunction is present.
+Low-calorie balanced diet, in association with patient and parent education, behavioral modification, and exercise can limit weight gain in many patients with mild or moderate obesity.
+Reductions in total and saturated fat may be particularly useful in adolescents who consume large quantities of high-fat, snack, and packaged fast foods, including french fries, pizza, chips, and crackers.
+Also, they might sometimes require and care if evidence of psychopathology or dysfunction is present.

 According to Dr. Atul NC Peters, one of the pioneers of weight loss treatment in Delhi and among the top 10 obesity surgeons in India, various bariatric surgical procedures have been performed in “carefully selected” patients with a body mass index (BMI) >40 kg/m 2 who have severe comorbidities such as nonalcoholic fatty liver disease.
 It is important to consider several other factors before deciding whether a child or adolescent should undergo bariatric surgery like previous attempts at weight loss, and ability to adhere to follow-up care.
 Laparoscopic sleeve gastrectomy is the most widely performed procedure in childhood obesity nowadays.
-Evidence suggests that bariatric surgery can decrease the grade of steatosis, hepatic inflammation, and fibrosis in Non Alcoholic Fatty Liver Disease.
-With more and more people opting for various bariatric surgical procedures, weight loss surgery cost in Delhi has been such that it is becoming affordable day by day and several finance and loan schemes are also available in special circumstances